-Since launching our first pilot in 2009, we have delivered over 100 violence reduction workshops and delivered mentoring support to more than 3000 offenders and young people.
+Since launching our first pilot in 2009, we have delivered over 230 behaviour change programmes and delivered mentoring support to more than 3600 offenders and young people.

 Khulisa’s programmes are proven to be effective in reducing re-offending and improving participants’ mental health and wellbeing.
 As well as helping participants who are openly demonstrating self‐destructive behaviours, Khulisa’s programmes have had an equally transformational impact on young participants who are disengaged or emotionally vulnerable, helping them to identify some of the roots and triggers for their behaviour.